 It includes all of the lessons, activities and experiences planned and delivered by the school within the timetable and outside of lessons.
-Our ‘Big Picture of the Curriculum’ attempts to capture this and is displayed throughout the Academy.

 Through the curriculum we aim to help pupils to develop their full potential academically, spiritually, physically and emotionally with the aspiration to make a full and positive contribution to the society in which they live.